Inspector Gadget Saves Christmas: Synopsis

 Meanwhile, Penny is snooping around the whole factory and hides herself in a giant jack-in-the-box.
 Penny saw Santa’s elves destroying all of the toys.
 Penny calls Brain to tell him that Doctor Claw plans to ruin Christmas.
-Brain then reports that santa’s elves tried to eliminate Gadget, he found the real Santa and accused him of being Doctor Claw.
+Brain then reports that Santa’s elves tried to eliminate Gadget, he found the real Santa and accused him of being Doctor Claw.
 However, the little elves find Penny and trap her in the jack-in-the-box.
 Penny calls Brain to tell him that she will escape somehow and he has to save Inspector Gadget.

 Brain manages to snatch the keys away from Doctor Claw and open the cell where Inspector Gadget has been interrogating Santa Claus using lines of The Night Before Christmas for reference.
 Inspector Gadget mistakes Brain for "The Fake Santa's" Accomplice, lassos the both of them and heads off to tell the real Santa Claus he has caught the criminals.
 Meanwhile, Penny uses her computer book to find out how Santa’s elves are being mind controlled.
-Penny manages to escape and she finds herself in a place where Doctor Claw hidden Santa's real toys.
+Penny manages to escape and she finds herself where Doctor Claw hid Santa's real toys.

 As Inspector Gadget helps the disguised Doctor Claw load the broken toys onto the sleigh, Brain springs himself and the real Santa Claus loose, and then follows Penny to the control room that Doctor Claw has left vacant.
 Penny deactivates the mind control on Santa’s elves, but Doctor Claw quickly gets into his jet plane and prepares to take off with the sleigh full of broken toys.
 But the real Santa Claus shows up with his reindeer and foils him by unhooking the sleigh from the M.A.D.
 Jet.
 Then for good measure, Gadget, still not realizing he has been helping Doctor Claw, ties the hook to a candy cane prop.
 Then the reindeer break up the ice behind the M.A.D.
 Jet, sending him drifting into the distance.
 After the Chief makes an appearance to congratulate Inspector Gadget and company for saving Christmas, Santa Claus gives them a ride in his sleigh.